Meekevanede/PolCurveFit/docs/index.rst

 Welcome to polcurvefit's documentation!
 =======================================

 The python library polcurvefit allows the user to analyse measured polarization curves and obtain parameters such as the Tafel slopes, exchange current densities and corrosion rates.
-It implements three techniques: Tafel extrapolation (linear fit), 'activation control fit' and 'mixed activation-diffusion control fit'.
+It implements three techniques: Tafel extrapolation (linear fit), 'activation control fit' and 'mixed activation-diffusion control fit'[van Ede & Angst, 2022].
 Here you will find information about the working of the different techniques and how to use the library.

+*van Ede, Meeke, and Ueli Angst.
+"Analysis of polarization curves under mixed activation-diffusion control–an algorithm to minimize human factors."
+CORROSION (2022): 4171.* 'https://doi.org/10.5006/4171 <https://doi.org/10.5006/4171>'_ *

 .. toctree::
    :maxdepth: 2